geemus/learn_fog/1_documentation.markdown

 h1.
 Documentation

-Your first task will be to practice storing data, but first we will explore how to find information on tasks in documentation.
+Our first task will be storing data, but we will explore the documentation to find out how.

 h2.
 Amazon Simple Storage Solution (S3)

-We will be using S3 to store a file, I usually fall back to the internet to find collected [Amazon S3 documentation](http://aws.amazon.com/documentation/s3).
-But rather than messing with that there should also be a copy of the relevant documents in your unzipped resources at `learn_fog/documentation/s3/developer_guide` and `learn_fog/documentation/s3/api_documentation`.
+We will be using S3 to store a file, I usually fall back to the internet to find collected [S3 documentation](http://aws.amazon.com/documentation/s3).
+But for convenience there is also a copy of the relevant documents in your unzipped resources at `learn_fog/s3-api.pdf`.

 h3.
 Amazon API Guide

 The API guides for amazon services provide details on available operations.
-Our first task will be to create something to hold our files, something S3 refers to as a bucket.
+We will first create something to hold our files, something S3 refers to as a bucket.

 * Open `learn_fog/s3-api.pdf`
 * Browse to the table of contents.
 * What operations are available for buckets?
 * Browse to the operation that seems most likely to create a bucket.
 * Which parameters are required?
 Which are optional?
+* What other operations are available on buckets?

 h3. fog Services

-fog `services` wrap around services that clouds provide.
+fog `services` wrap around the services that clouds provide.
 We will want to check out the service that maps to S3, which lives with the other storage services.
 You can find it by opening `learn_fog/source/lib/fog/storage/aws.rb`, you will refer back to it for the next two sections.

 h3.
 Requests